 I found these ornaments in the Christmas section of Dollar Tree.
 I would say they are probably 3 or 4 inches in diameter.
 Yes, I could measure, but I’m lazy.
 They are good sized, that’s all that’s important.

-I started by pressing the hole of the nozzle of a can of Plutonium 1st Place Metallic against the inside lip of the plastic ornament.
+I started by pressing the hole of the nozzle of a can of gold spray paint against the inside lip of the plastic ornament.
 When I blasted a spray of paint at such a close range, it turned into a liquid drip that I could swirl around the inside of the ornament and back out again through the hole.

-…and Red Alert.
+…and a bit of red.
 It’s important to swirl the paint around and back out again, so you don’t end up with a puddle of paint at the bottom of the ornament.

 I didn’t wait for each color to dry before moving onto the next paint color, which made the colors swirl and mix together.
 If you would like to try for more distinct color areas, let the ornament dry in between bursts of paint.
 Play around with it to get results that you like best.